data-team-uhn/PhenoPad-UWP/README.md

 Clone the project to your device.
 In Visual Studio, open the project by `File`->`Open`->`Project/Solution...` or press `Ctrl+Shift+O` and select the project's solution (PhenoPad.sln).
 Use the green start button to build and run the app.

-More detailed guide on how to use the app coming soon...
+More detailed guide on how to use the app in Wiki.

 Speech Service
 -----------------------